 |

-Leather Case For Questar 3-½ Telescopes 1968 to late 1970'sAmong the accessory items that were provided with each new Questar 3-1/2 telescope sold from about the late 1960's.This followed the original Leather Case design of the 1954, and predates the current Deluxe Leather Case.
+Leather Case For Questar 3-½ Telescopes 1968 to early 1980'sAmong the accessory items that were provided with each new Questar 3-1/2 astronomical telescopes.This replaced the original Leather Case design of 1954, and predates the current Deluxe Leather Case.

 As with the prior case the door lid is secured by two nickle plated steel spring loaded keyed laches.
 But keep in mind these locks only serve to keep the honest person honest.
 Anyone who really wants to get in can handily walk off with the Questar in the case and force these latches to the breaking point.
-Since even the carrying case is appreciated by Questar many owners also ordered a protective fabric cover to protect the case.
-This was made of a sewn simulated leather vinyl covering whose color tone approximates that of the case.
-The cover featured a tailored fit so that the case is slid in through the open flap lid and this is secured by to snap fasteners.
+Since even the carrying case is appreciated by Questar owners many telescopes were ordered with an optional protective cover to protect the case.
+This was made of a sewn simulated leather vinyl clad fabric covering whose appearance and brown color tone approximates that of the leather case.
+The cover featured a tailored fit so that the case is slid in through the open flap lid and this is secured by two snap fasteners.
 Unlike later cases, this predates the Powerguide and its successor the Powerguide II Drive Control System so there is no space in the case specifically provided for the Powerguide's Control paddle.
 Care and Precautions: This is a good grade of real leather and so it is subject to scuffing or rot if handled or stored inappropriately.
 We do not recommend setting the case in wet ground while observing for example.
 Some precautions:

 Company Seven has serviced Questar 3-½'s fifty years old where their original leather case still appears beautiful and has been well cared for.
 However, Company Seven recommends those people who will be on the go quite a bit, or store the telescope in high humidity environments, or expose their case to corrosive seashore salt air (near breaking surf), or extended periods in sunlight should opt for the standard vinyl case.
 We have some customer who want to have the entire Questar experience of a leather case, appealing to their sense of tradition, while also ordering a vinyl case to have it at times when they do not wish to risk damaging their leather case!